I can't read 'em, but I know what they are! At least I think I do! Can you recognize these popular global brands?

 Not a very large selection.

 These ugly, brown, expensive things are what the Chinese try to pass off as Halloween pumpkins.
 Of course, the locals think foreigners are crazy for buying them!
 I do too.
 We opted for the small Japanese squash below which looks more like a pumpkin.
-And it's a lot cheaper!
+And it's a lot cheaper!Its shell is a lot harder to cut and there are lots more seeds than regular USA pumpkins.

 We did our best to make the house look festive!
 On Halloween night, we put out some candles and most houses did too, so it looked very cool, kind of like a movie set with all of the trick-or-treaters walking around in the light fog with the candles.
 Spooky...